-South Korean lawmakers have unveiled drafts of bills to develop rules on cryptocurrencies, initial coin offerings (ICOs) and blockchain technology, The Korea Times reported July 11.
+South Korean legislators have revealed drafts of bills intended to develop rules on cryptocurrencies, initial coin offerings (ICOs) and blockchain technology, The Korea Times reported July 11.

 Lawmakers will reportedly introduce the drafts at an extraordinary session of the National Assembly, which will take place from July 13 to 26.
 According to the Korea Times, representative Song Hee-kyung of the leading opposition Liberty Party Korea (LPK) has called for regulations on trading platforms in order to prevent money laundering, cybercrimes and personal data leaks.

 Representative Park Yong-jin of the ruling Democratic Party of Korea, Chung Tae-ok of the LPK and Choung Byoung-gug of the minor opposition Bareun Mirae Party are reportedly planning to present their respective bills on the legal status of digital currency and requirements for crypto exchanges.